-Deserializing Proxies in Java
+Deserializing Proxies

 Proxy objects implement the java.io.Serializable interface that enables serialization of proxies to and from a byte stream.
-You can use the standard class java.io.ObjectInputStream to deserialize all Slice types except proxies; proxies are a special case because they must be created by a communicator.
+You can use the standard class java.io.ObjectInputStream to describing all Slice types except proxies; proxies are a special case because they must be created by a communicator.

-To supply a communicator for use in deserializing proxies, an application must use the class Ice.ObjectInputStream:
+To supply a communicator for use in deserializing proxies, an application must use the Ice-provided class ObjectInputStream:

-Java

-package Ice;
+'''

-public class ObjectInputStream extends java.io.ObjectInputStream {
+public class ObjectInputStream extends java.io.ObjectInputStream

+{

-public ObjectInputStream(Communicator communicator, java.io.InputStream stream) throws java.io.IOException;
+public ObjectInputStream(Communicator communicator, java.io.InputStream stream)

+throws java.io.IOException;

-public Communicator getCommunicator(); }
+public Communicator getCommunicator();

+}

+'''